1cbyc/1cbyc-web-scraper/README.md

 print_all_data()
 ```

-## Alternatively,

-open the scraped_data.db file using an SQLite browser to inspect the data.
+#### You can open the scraped_data.db file using an SQLite browser to inspect the data.

+## Contributing

+Honestly, i want you guys to fork this repository, make improvements, and submit pull requests.